Pratap6130/Shoplifting-Detection-main--1-/README.md

 - Concealing an item in a bag.

-## Data
----
-#### Data collection
-In order to train deep learning models, the first step is data collection raw video data collected from security cameras from two supermarkets, the theft was committed by actors in several different theft scenarios inside the store

-Scenarios tested:
-- Product taking/returning/ examination of the product
-- Inserting an item in a pocket / coat / bag

-All the cases of theft were examined in a variety of shooting angles, and by rotation of actors and clothing.

-we collect 4000 video clips after the filtering process.
-A link to the dataset sample is provided, for the entire Dataset

-send email to info@silentvision.org

 ## Model architecture
----
-##### Network name: **Gate_Flow_SlowFast**

-#### Model description:
- Inspired by **SlowFast Networks for Video Recognition** and the **mobileNet-SSD** architecture. this Model design combines the Tow gate stream architecture and the SlowFastNetwork architecture.
-The idea is to simulate the human brain in the aspect of visual information processing and split the data into 2 channels.

-- **Slow**
- Simulates a slow information processing process in the brain - the goal of this channel is to teach the network as deep characteristics as possible.
-Receives as input - 4 Frames

 - **Fast**
 Simulates a fast information processing process in the brain - the purpose of this channel is to teach the network local properties temporal feature